Mayo Clinic's three-year Plastic Surgery Residency Program provides training in all aspects of this surgical specialty, including:

 - Pediatric Plastic Surgery

-Rotations occur in Rochester, Minn., at Mayo Clinic, St. Marys Hospital and Methodist Hospital; and Maricopa Medical Center in Phoenix, Ariz.
+Rotations occur in Rochester, Minn., at Mayo Clinic; Mayo Clinic Hospital, Saint Marys and Methodist campuses; and Maricopa Medical Center in Phoenix, Ariz.
 The cost of travel, housing, car rental and licensure fees for the rotation to Maricopa are covered by Mayo.